| April 11, 2025

 But unlike the others, this task could be life-saving.

-Medication that is not properly disposed of can fall into the wrong hands, making it easier for curious teens or young children to access in the home medicine cabinet.
+Unneeded medication can fall into the wrong hands.
+It’s easy for experimental teens or curious young children to access medications from a medicine cabinet.

 Why Should You Get Rid of Old, Expired, or Unneeded Meds?